 Shortbread is a biscuit ‘shortened’ with glorious butter.
 It is crisp and snappable- hence ‘short’.
 History suggests Scottish bakers used the name “shortbread” to escape the government’s tax on biscuits.
 Whether true or not, this “bread” is great with a cuppa or dram of single malt whisky.

 While perhaps not as well known outside Scotland as whisky, Scottish ales and Orkney Beers have a sophisticated taste all of their own.
 Each sip is a gentle reminder of the landscapes in which they were crafted.

 We couldn’t finish this list without mentioning haggis.
-Despite its unfair reputation oversees, it is still the food most missed by Scots and not just for Burns Night.
+Despite its unfair reputation overseas, it is still the food most missed by Scots and not just for Burns Night.
 There is simply nothing like its oaty, earthy flavours.

 It is worth noting though that we can’t deliver fresh haggis and other perishable foods outside the European Union (EU).
 If you would like haggis delivered outside the EU, please visit our sister site, Haggis UK.

-Scottish food and hampers really do make a great Christmas hampers for your favourite Scots living in the UK, Europe and further away overseas.
+Scottish food and hampers really do make great Christmas hampers for your favourite Scots living in the UK, Europe and further away overseas.
 We hand pack every hamper to order so we can fill it with all your favourites.